Animal hoarding: Penalties under state animal cruelty statutes

 In addition to jail time, animal forfeiture, and fines, a state, such as California, may allow courts to order psychological counseling at the court's discretion or may require the defendant to undergo anger management, such as the case in Colorado.
 Prosecutors may also be able to request bans on future pet ownership or request limits on the number of animals a convicted hoarder may keep.
 For instance, in ALDF v.
 Conyers, over one hundred dogs and nine birds were confiscated from the defendants' home.
 About 70 of those dogs had severe oral disease, disintegrating jaws, and scarred corneas.
 One dog, who was caged in the basement, could barely stand up and kept soiling himself, which lead to his skin being scalded from the urine and feces.
 An officer also noticed the dog's tongue hanging out of his mouth, but later learned that his tongue was sticking out because his jaw had disintegrated.
-The Animal Legal Defense Fund moved for a permanent injunction to enjoin defendants from owning animals from the date of the court's final judgment to 10 years.
+The Animal Legal Defense Fund moved for a permanent injunction to enjoin the defendants from owning animals from the date of the court's final judgment to 10 years.